 Without an effective state program in place, oversight falls to the federal government.
 Under the federal program, civil penalties had the possibility of being extremely high, so it was important to implement a program that would assume authority over the issuance of civil penalties.
 A state program makes sure the civil penalties would be effective to promote and maintain safe excavation, while also being more reasonable to the industry in Montana.
 The Pipeline and Hazardous Materials Safety Administration (PHMSA) is the federal program that exercises enforcement actions against excavators who damage pipelines in states that do not have a program in place.

-When an underground facility is damaged during excavation, facility owners file incident reports with DLI.
+When an underground facility is damaged during excavation, facility owners file an incident reporting form with DLI.
 The department then shall issue a civil penalty to the responsible party.
 It is important to note that this is a civil penalty rather than a criminal charge.

 Those receiving a civil penalty have the option under the law to dispute the penalty, in writing. within 20 days of the date the civil penalty was assessed.
 Disputing the civil penalty requires that you provide documentation to uphold your side of the dispute.
 The Department will not accept any disputes submitted outside of the time allowed.